Roche/heerkat/README.md

 <value>*</value>
 </property>
 ```
-###Hbase test requirements (skipped by default)
+###Hbase test requirements (skipped by default)* work in progress

-Need to have proper libraries, need to have database created and user access
+Need to have proper libraries, need to have database created and user access.

+###Create datasets for tests (Hbase, Hive/Impala, Solr)
+Need to set chmod +x on create_datasets.sh